salvadorlemus/games50-projects-2018-x-/README.md

 Breakout game for CS50G course

-Code has been made to run in LOVE2DT https://love2d.org/
+Code has been made to run in LOVE2D https://love2d.org/

-Follo the instructions in teh wiki to run the game https://love2d.org/wiki/Getting_Started
+Follow the instructions in the wiki to run the game https://love2d.org/wiki/Getting_Started

 Details :